Gopal Italia: Early life

-Gopal was born on 21 July 1989 in Botad in Gujarat, India.
+Italia was born on 21 July 1989 in Botad in Gujarat, India.
 He completed his primary studies at Timbi village in Umrala Taluka of Bhavnagar district and his secondary studies at Dhola village.
-He graduated from Gujarat University, Ahmedabad with a degree in Political Science.
+He completed his BA in political science from a college affiliated with Gujarat University, Ahmedabad in 2016 and later did LLB at Saurashtra University and passed out in 2020.